Skip to content

 Why This Happens

 GraphQL resolvers are independent functions.
-Each field resolver fetches its own data without knowing what other resolvers at the same level are also fetching:
+Each field resolver fetches its own data without coordinating with other resolvers at the same level.
+This independence is a core design principle — it keeps resolvers composable and testable — but it means no resolver knows what other resolvers are about to request.

 // Resolvers execute independently — no coordination between them